 To use the bikes, you need to be a member.
 Sign up for a 1-day ($5) or 3-day ($12) membership (Boston locals should check out the annual membership), available at any of the Hubway kiosks - you'll see them all over the city.

 Then, whenever you want to ride, just go to a Hubway kiosk, swipe your card to get a bike, and go!
 It's the best deal in Boston.

 Because the first 30 minutes of usage are free and none of the places you want to visit are more than about 10 minutes on bike from each other, you'll ride for free.

 So, let's say you're going to follow the 1-day itinerary outlined above.

-In this sample itinerary, you're staying at the Millennium Bostonian Hotel in the old historic part of the city.
+In this sample itinerary, you're staying at the Bostonian Boston Hotel in the old historic part of the city.
 So as you leave the Millennium, turn right and walk to the nearest Hubway kiosk on Union Street - probably less than a minute on foot.
 Swipe your card, hop on your bike, and you're off.

 Bike over to the Public Garden and turn in the bike at the kiosk near the corner of Arlington and Boylston.
 Ride the Swan Boats, admire the flowers in the gardens.

 Half an hour before the game, pick up another Hubway bike and ride over to Fenway Park.
 Drop it off your bike at Yawkey Way and Boylston, a block from Fenway.
 Enjoy the game!

 After the game, get another bike and ride over to Newbury Street to Sonsie's - there's a Hubway kiosk almost right in front of it (I swear I picked these places at random).
 Ride down to the Harbor, and again drop off your bike - closest kiosk is on Atlantic Ave, about half a block from the Boston Harbor Hotel.